GettaMeeting

 Also, leave lulls in conversations or gently invite reserved participants to have the floor and share their thoughts so that everyone is involved in carrying the conversation.

-When mitigating unproductive conversations, get the group back on track by assuming positive intent from everyone and encourage others to do the same.
+When mitigating unproductive conversations, get the group back on track by assuming positive intent from everyone, and encourage others to do the same.
 This strategy helps individuals truly consider everyone’s perspectives and brews curiosity rather than instantly shut down misinterpreted ideas.

 Is preparing for meetings draining your time and energy?
 Check out our comprehensive meeting modules here, ready to be instantly downloaded and played for your team.

-P.S.... use code FIRSTORDER2024 at checkout for 15% off your first purchase!
+P.S.... use code FIRSTORDER2025 at checkout for 15% off your first purchase!

 _____________________